google/calblink/README.md

     out time with "Make Time" or similar, you can add these names to the 'excludes' array.
 *   startTime - an HH:MM time (24-hour clock) which calblink won't turn on
     before.
-Because you don't really need to have it turning on at 4am.
+Because you might not want it turning on at 4am.
 *   endTime - an HH:MM time (24-hour clock) which it won't turn on after.
 *   skipDays - a list of days of the week that it should skip.
-Don't need to run it on Saturday/Sunday, after all, and if you WFH every Friday, why distract your coworkers?
+A blink(1) in the offices doesn't need to run on Saturday/Sunday, after all, and if you WFH every Friday, why distract your coworkers?
 *   pollInterval - how often (in seconds) it should check with Calendar for an update.
 Default is 30 seconds.
 Don't push this too frequent or you'll run out of API quota.
 *   calendar - which calendar to watch (defaults to primary).
-This is the email address of the calendar - either the calendar's owner, or the ID in its details page for a secondary calendar. "primary" is a magic string that means "the main calendar of the person whose auth token I'm using".
+This is the email address of the calendar - either the calendar's owner, or the ID in its details page for a secondary calendar. "primary" is a magic string that means "the main calendar of the account whose auth token I'm using".
 *   responseState - which response states are marked as being valid for a meeting.
 Can be set to "all", in which case any item on your calendar will light up; "accepted", in which case only items marked as 'accepted' on